 ❤️ 2.
 Getting Too Attached to a Company

-- You ignore bad financial reports because “it’ll bounce back.”
+- Ignoring bad financial reports because “it’ll bounce back.”

-- You hold on because you “believe in the brand.”
+- Holding on because you just love the brand.

 Also Read: How Are Global Events Impacting U.S. Markets Right Now?